DiasNetoJ/rentacar/README.md

 - Express as Web Framework for NodeJS
 - TypeORM for Object-relational-model
 - Postgres as principal RDBMS
+- Redis for cache
+- AWS S3 as storage for files
 - Tsyringe for dependency injection container
 - Jest for unit tests
 - Supertest for integration tests